-The predominant east-west alignment of existing lots should be maintained along Old Main Street, with primary building façades and entrances of the dwellings closest to Old Main Street oriented towards the street.
+The predominant east-west alignment of existing lots should be maintained, with primary building façades and entrances oriented towards Old Main Street.
 The varied and porous character of Old Main Street, as well as prevailing front and side yard setbacks, should be acknowledged.
 Unobstructed views should be promoted between dwellings and adjacent streets and open spaces.
 Sky views, sunlight penetration, and privacy between adjacent properties should be maintained.
 Driveways and curb-cut widths should be minimized, and all parking should be provided within the lot.